 Advanced Filezilla FTP on Windows Server 2019 allow you to upload and download files, transferring them between the server and your computer or connecting multiple computers across the Internet in a simple way.

 This is a quick deployment and ready-to-run image.

 Simple and rapid installation.
 Easy to maintain.

-The guide how to work with the Advanced Filezilla FTP Server for Windows 2016
+The guide how to work with Advanced Filezilla FTP on Windows Server 2019